-ITC HGD Assessment (Level 3) Developmental Presentation
+ITC HGD Assessment (Level 4) Developmental Presentation

-ITC HGD1: Explains the developmental trajectory of children birth to three and outlines realistic expectations for infant/toddler Competencies knowledge, capabilities and behaviors.
+ITC HGD1: Explains the developmental trajectory of children birth to three and outlines realistic expectations for infant/toddler knowledge, Competencies capabilities and behaviors.
 HGD2: Describes ways that attachment, development, and learning, prenatal-age 3, are influenced by early environments and experiences (e.g., adult/child interaction, opportunities for exploration).
 HGD3: Describes individual differences in infants and toddler's interactions with and responses to the physical and social world.
 HGD4: Identifies how early relationships with and among caregivers influence healthy development and learning, prenatal-age 3.
 HGD5: Explains interrelationship between unique developmental trajectories and early relationships (e.g. attachment, trust) with primary caregivers on infant and toddler development, learning, mental health, and well-being.
-NAEYC 1a, 1b, 1c, 4a, 4c, 5a, 6c, 6d IPTS 1A, 8A, 8B, 8C, 8D, 8E, 8G, 8J, 8M, 9A Original ITC 2-4A2, 2-4A9, 2-4A12-15, 5A3 Gateways Benchmarks
+HGD6: Analyzes infant and toddler interactions with the physical and social world and implements responsive, supportive practices that nurture young children's development, learning, mental health, and well-being.
+NAEYC 1a, 1b, 1c, 4a, 4c, 5a, 6c, 6d, 6e IPTS 1A, 8A, 8B, 8C, 8D, 8E, 8F, 8G, 8J, 8l, 8M, 9A Original ITC 2-4A2, 2-4A4, 2-4A7, 2-4A9, 2-4A12-15, 5A3, 5A4, 5A7, 5A9, 5A10, 5A13-15 Gateways Benchmarks